bioexcel/qmmm_benchmark_suite/README.md

 system is chosen to represent a system with a small QM and a small MM subsystem.
 The MM parameters are rebuilt using the Amber forcefields, where the parameters for the organic molecule are created using the General Amber Force Field (GAFF) [2] and the water molecules are modelled using the SPCE model [3].
-We selected the BLYP functional as the XC functional in keeping with the simulations performed in [1].
 An energy cut-off of 400 Ry for the plane waves was found to be suitable.